Azure-Samples/azure-intelligent-edge-patterns/Research/lva-ase-sample/src/setup/readme.md

 - [setup.sh](https://github.com/julialieberman/azure-intelligent-edge-patterns/blob/t-jull-lvasample/Research/lva-ase-sample/src/setup/setup.sh) is bash script intended to be use in [Azure Cloud Shell](http://shell.azure.com/).
 This script makes use of the other files in the folder, creates all the necessary resources to run LVA, and run the entire sample in the Azure Cloud Shell
 - [LVAEdgeUserRoleDefinition.json] defines a [custom role](https://docs.microsoft.com/azure/role-based-access-control/custom-roles) so that the Live Video Analytics on Edge module can use a service principal with minimal privileges when making calls to Azure Media Services
 - [invokeMethodsHelper.sh](https://github.com/julialieberman/azure-intelligent-edge-patterns/blob/t-jull-lvasample/Research/lva-ase-sample/src/setup/invokeMethodsHelper.sh) Helper methods for the setup.sh script
-- jsonfiles folder with the json objects that will be used when invoking direct methods on the Live Video Analytics module
+- jsonFiles folder with the json objects that will be used when invoking direct methods on the Live Video Analytics module
+- assets folder with pictures used in readme files

 ## Prerequisites
 * Azure subscription with __owner__ level privileges